nhandz2008/sci-project/COMPETITION_DETAILS_IMPLEMENTATION.md

 - Retry functionality for failed requests
 - Fallback navigation to competitions list
 - Graceful handling of network issues
+- **Security**: Competition IDs and other sensitive data are hidden from the UI

 ### 3. Responsive Design
 - Mobile-first approach